Oksana2211/Oksana2211/README.md

 I am Oksana Taysumova.
 Welcome to my GitHub page!

 - 💻 I’m currently working on  HTML5, CSS3, JavaScript, ReactJS.
+- 🔭 I'm in the process of learning new technologies
 - 🤲 I'm looking to collaborate on Projects